 D. The incorporators shall select at least five persons who are eligible for membership and who agree to become members and serve on the board of directors, and at least three persons who are eligible for membership and who agree to become members and serve on the supervisory committee.
 The persons selected to serve on the board of directors and the supervisory committee shall execute an agreement to serve in those capacities until the first annual meeting or until the election of their respective successors, whichever is later.

-E. The incorporators shall forward to the superintendent such application as is required by the superintendent, along with the application fee provided for in section 6-126, the certificate of organization, the bylaws and the agreements to serve and any additional information which the superintendent may request.
+E. The incorporators shall forward to the deputy director such application as is required by the deputy director, along with the application fee provided for in section 6-126, the certificate of organization, the bylaws and the agreements to serve and any additional information which the deputy director may request.

-F. The incorporators shall not transact any business in the name of the credit union until the certificate of incorporation has been issued by the corporation commission and the application and the bylaws have been approved by the superintendent.
+F. The incorporators shall not transact any business in the name of the credit union until the certificate of incorporation has been issued by the corporation commission and the application and the bylaws have been approved by the deputy director.